oscarthedev15/crypto-news-analyst/README.md

   - OpenAI API key (optional, paid)
 - ~2GB disk space (+ 4-7GB per Ollama model)

+> Note on embeddings: The backend uses Hugging Face sentence-transformers for embeddings by default.
+Internet access is required on first run to download the embedding model, and whenever a new model is used.
+To run offline, ensure the model is already cached locally (e.g., run once online), or switch to a local embedding model via Ollama and update `EMBEDDING_MODEL` accordingly.

 ---

 ## 🚀 Setup Instructions